-hen The Parallel Curriculum: A Design to Develop High Potential and Challenge High-Ability Learners was published (Tomlinson, et al., 2002), the six of us who authored the work knew we had found ideas in the model to be interesting, challenging, and worthy of a great deal more thought and articulation.
-Since the original book's publication more than six years ago, we have spent a great deal of time talking among ourselves and with other practitioners about the Parallel Curriculum Model (PCM).
+hen The Parallel Curriculum: A Design to Develop High Potential and Challenge High-Ability Learners was published by Carol Ann Tomlinson in 2002, the six of us who coauthored the work knew we had found ideas in the model to be interesting, challenging, and worthy of a great deal more thought and articulation.
+Since the original book's publication over eight years ago, we have spent a great deal of time talking among ourselves and with other practitioners about the Parallel Curriculum Model (PCM).
 These colleagues were as passionate as we were about the nature of high-quality curriculum and the increasing need for such learning experiences for all students.
 Our colleagues offered us invaluable viewpoints, opinions, suggestions, and probing questions.
 We surely benefitted in countless ways from their expertise and insights.

 Our conversations led to the publication of two new books about PCM in 2006.
-The first, The Parallel Curriculum in the Classroom: Essays for Application Across the Content Areas, K-12, featured articles that we hope clarified and expanded on selected aspects of the model.
+Book I, The Parallel Curriculum in the Classroom: Essays for Application Across the Content Areas, K-12, featured articles that we hope clarified and expanded upon selected aspects of the model.
 We continue to hope that it helps educators think more deeply about important facets of the model and some of its "nonnegotiable" components.

-The second book, The Parallel Curriculum in the Classroom: Units for Application Across the Content Areas, K-12, invited readers to consider eight curriculum units that were designed using PCM.
-As we compiled the units, we sought to answer the question: "What is necessary in the design process of any Parallel Curriculum unit?"
+Book II, The Parallel Curriculum in the Classroom: Units for Application Across the Content Areas, K-12, invited readers to consider eight curriculum units that were designed using PCM.
+As we compiled the units, we sought to answer the question, "What is necessary in the design process of any parallel curriculum unit?"

 We did not consider these units as off-the-shelf selections that a teacher might pick up and teach.
-Rather, we viewed the eight units as professional development tools helpful to any educator who wanted to reflect on one way of creating thoughtful curriculum.
+Rather, we viewed the eight units as professional development tools helpful to any educator who wants to reflect on one way of creating thoughtful curriculum.